 Custom HTML ad section

-Next to the logo, we have reserved a content area for some custom HTML or shortcode.
-This can be mainly used as a custom ad section.
-To recreate this navigate to Appearance→Customize→Header→Content, and set your HTML or shortcode you wish.
+Next to the logo we have reserved a content area for some custom HTML or shortcode.
+This can be used as a custom ad section.
+To recreate this navigate to Appearance > Customize > Header > Content and set the HTML or shortcode needed to display the ad.

-In your WordPress dashboard click on Appearance → Menus.
-In the Menu structure section enter a Menu name (It can be anything you like) and click on the Create Menu button.
-From the Add menu items section on the left select the pages that you want to add in your menu and click on the Add to Menu button.
-Now all you have to do is assign this menu to a Display location.
-In the Menu Settings section click on the Main Menu checkbox.
+Navigate to Customize > Menus.
+Enter a menu name (It can be anything you like) and click on the Create Menu button.
+In the next page click the Add Items button and start adding items to the menu.
+Now all you have to do is assign this menu to a location through the Menu Locations section, check the Main menu location and you are done.
 Your navigation menu should be now visible on your website.

-Public Opinion has a versatile news ticker you can enable/disable and configure from Appearance→Customize→Utilities→News Ticker
+Public Opinion has a versatile news ticker you can enable/disable and configure under Customize > Utilities > News Ticker

 Block editor Dark Mode

 Some themes have dark color schemes which are reflected in the block editor, this can make working with certain blocks a bit harder.
 Enabling the editor dark mode using the provided checkbox will apply certain styles to the editor in order to improve the content creation experience.